Gyeongin National University of Education: History

 On 8 February 2007, the Ministry of Education and Human Resources Development selected the university as the best university of education and graduate school of education.
 It was also selected for the fifth time in the 5-year Metropolitan area universities specialization project in May 2008.

 On 25 August 2008, the university was named the best university in an evaluation of faculty academic achievements at national universities.
-Dr. Dong-Gweon Chung was inaugurated as the fifth president on 31 March 2009.
+Dong-Gweon Chung was inaugurated as the fifth president on 31 March 2009.
 On 20 April 2009, the university was chosen as a member university in the national project of college-educational capability reinforcement.

 Academics

 Undergraduate College

 Due to the university's specialized purpose, the undergraduate college only offers one major, in Elementary Education.
 However, students can also choose from specialized courses, which cover deeper educational techniques in specific areas.
 Departments offering specialized courses include Ethics Education, Korean Education, Social Studies Education, Mathematics Education, Science Education, Physical Education, Music Education, Art Education, Practical Arts Education, Computer Education, Education, Early Childhood, and English Education.